 If they do, the chips won’t cook properly and they won’t crisp well on the sides.

-Air fry the zucchini chips, then open the basket and using tongs or two forks, flip each zucchini round on their other side.
+Air fry the zucchini chips, then open the basket and using tongs or two forks, flip each zucchini round on its other side.

 Spray a small amount of oil on the rounds.

 Close the air fryer basket and air fry for an extra 6 minutes or until golden and crispy.
 It takes about 12 minutes in total to make crispy air-fried zucchini chips.

 Place the air fryer zucchini chips on a plate covered with some paper towel to absorb any oil.

 Should I use foil or parchment paper with my air fryer?